 Information about our accounting services for large companies

 Dania Accounting provides quality service to both small and large companies, including accounting services, VAT declarations, tax returns, annual reports, payrolls and budgets, and more.
 This article will focus on the large companies, who make up a large portion of our client base.
-We’ve served more than a thousand sole proprietorships during our time, so our expertise and experience is available to you.
+We’ve served more than 1500 small companies during our time, so we have a vast level of experience, which is available to you.

 First of all, the majority of large clients have an annual audit, which means they have an external auditor in addition to the normal accounting.
 We help prepare the balance for audit when the year is over.
 We’re also normally responsible for all the communication between the client and auditor when we’re preparing this balance.

 Different auditors have different requirements; some are very strict in terms of documentation while others are more relaxed.
 Normally, we initiate the preparation with a meeting to define the tasks we’re responsible for and those the auditor is responsible for and, based upon that, we start preparing the annual report documentation.
 On average, it takes between 10-20 hours per year to prepare for audit, which is an additional cost to the regular services we provide for our client.

 Some of the larger clients no longer require audits.
 The rules in Denmark have changed; annual audits are no longer obligatory depending upon the following criteria: the size of your business measured in sales, along with the balance sum – the total sum of your assets – as well as the amount of employees you’ve had during the year.
 If you are within the legal requirements, you can choose whether or not to have an audit.